LMCache/lmcache.github.io/_posts/2025-02-26-benchmark.md

 ## TL;DR
 - vLLM boasts the largest open-source community in LLM serving.
-Inside the vLLM project, **“AIBrix”** is an solution open-sourced by ByteDance team, while **“vLLM production-stack”** offers a light-weight reference solution which focuses on integration with vLLM engine.
+Serving multiple vLLM engines inside a cluster is important and the community have already multiple solution. **“AIBrix** is a repository recently open-sourced by ByteDance to provide a solution that achieves similar functionalities as their their production scenarios.
+On the other hand, **“vLLM production-stack”**, originially developed by the UChicago LMCache team, offers a light-weight reference solution which focuses on clean design and close integration with the vLLM engine.
-- Despite the implementation difference and origin, how do **AIBrix** and **Production Stack** really compare in terms of **performance**, **stability**, and **functionality**?
+- Despite the difference in implementation and origin, how do **AIBrix** and **Production Stack** really compare in terms of **performance**, **stability**, and **functionality**?
-- We release our benchmark on this [[Link]] so you could try it yourself.
+- We release our benchmark on this [[Link]]() so you could try it yourself.
 Let us know if you are interested in connecting!

 ##### [[Github Link]](https://github.com/vllm-project/production-stack) | [[More Tutorials]](https://github.com/vllm-project/production-stack/tree/main/tutorials) | [[Get In Touch]](https://forms.gle/Jaq2UUFjgvuedRPV8)